Li Cunxin: United States

 After his study at the summer school, Li defected to the West.
 He was held in the Chinese Consulate in Houston, his defection creating headlines in America.
 He had begun a relationship with an aspiring American dancer, Elizabeth Mackey, and in 1981, they married so that Li could avoid deportation.
-After 21 hours of negotiations, and intervention by George Bush Sr. (U.S. Vice President at the time), Li was allowed to stay in the US as a free man, but his Chinese citizenship was revoked.
+After 21 hours of negotiations, and intervention by then Vice President George H. W. Bush, Li was allowed to stay in the US as a free man, but his Chinese citizenship was revoked.

 Australia

 Li subsequently danced with the Houston Ballet for sixteen years, during which he won two silver and a bronze medal at International Ballet Competitions.
 While dancing in London, he met ballerina Mary McKendry from Rockhampton, Australia.
 They married in 1987.
 In 1995 they moved to Melbourne, Australia, with their two children.
 Li became a principal dancer with the Australian Ballet.

-In July 2012, Li was named Artistic Director of the Queensland Ballet.
+In July 2012, Li was named artistic director of the Queensland Ballet.
 Li established himself as a mainstay of Brisbane's cultural scene.

+On 20 June 2023, Li announced that he and his wife Mary would retire at the end of 2023, her being in the teaching position as principal repetiteur with the ballet company.
+Li cited a heart condition, and Mary has been undergoing treatment for cancer.
+Li is now retired and living in Brisbane.

 Honours

 He was named Australian Father of the Year in 2009.

 In July 2016, Barbara Baehr and Robert Whyte from the Queensland Museum named a newly discovered spider species Maratus licunxini after Li Cunxin.
 Dr Baehr said a Queensland Ballet performance of Li Cunxin's A Midsummer Night's Dream reminded her of the stunning mating display of the peacock spider.
 Li said he was honoured to have the spider named after him saying "having seen this incredible spider, the intricate mating dance, the fancy peacock markings, I can understand why Barbara would make a link with our ballet dancers."

 After 18 years off-stage, Cunxin returned for a one-off performance as Drosselmeyer, specially choreographed by Ben Stevenson, in The Nutcracker for the Queensland Ballet, dancing again with his wife, Mary McKendry, with whom he last danced in this work 26 years ago in Houston.

 In the 2019 Birthday Honours, Cunxin was appointed officer (AO) of the Order of Australia for "distinguished service to the performing arts, particularly to ballet, as a dancer and artistic director".

+On 11 December 2023, at the graduation ceremony of the University of Queensland, Li was honoured with the degree of Honorary Doctor of Letters, and gave the graduation speech.
+Others honoured were Katherine Hirschfeld AM also awarded a Doctor of Letters, and Professor Julie Duck awarded the university's R.H.
+Roe Award.